BONUS MATERIAL: Download my FREE sleep chart HERE that has ALL my suggested wake windows, sleep totals, and nap totals for babies ages 0 until age 5!

-The 2-3-4 schedule is a suggested framework for a schedule to put your baby on who is napping twice a day.
-It is suggested for babies over the age of 6 months.
-According to this framework, your baby should nap 2 hours after waking up for the day.
-3 hours after that nap ends, your baby goes back down for the second nap.
-And then 4 hours after your baby wakes up from the second nap, it’s time for bedtime.
+The 2-3-4 nap schedule is a suggested framework to put your baby on who is napping twice a day.
+According to this schedule, your baby should be up for 2 hours before they go down for their first nap.
+3 hours after that morning nap ends, your baby goes back down for their second nap.
+And then 4 hours after your baby wakes up from their second nap, it’s time for bedtime.

 1) Most babies by 6 months of age still need 3 naps.